 This cheery, quick-serve diner is a popular spot in Memphis.
-The rustic plank walls and multicolored furniture create a fun vibe, and the delicious food will keep you coming back.
+The rustic plank walls and multicolored furniture of Sunrise Memphis create a fun vibe, and the delicious food will keep you coming back.
 “The Kitchen Sink” is a favorite, and comes with everything you could ever want in a breakfast meal: bacon, a biscuit, eggs, grits, hash browns and sausage.
 For a breakfast sandwich with a kick, try The Rooster - crispy fried chicken, house-made pickles and Tabasco honey on a buttermilk biscuit.
-For a morning kick, check out the bloody mary bar.
+For a morning kick, check out the bloody Mary bar.

 Located in historic downtown Martin, this coffee shop is comfortable and inviting.
 With the recent addition of the Lindell Street Bakery in the same building, this spot is great for a casual brunch with friends.
 Try the Good Morning Martin Muffin or a breakfast burrito.
 Also, don’t miss out on the specialty lattes, mochas and macchiatos.
 All of the coffee is organic and fair trade-certified, and 10 cents from every cup sold goes to support literacy projects in Kenya and Nepal.
 If coffee isn’t your thing, don’t worry.
 The coffeehouse also offers hot cocoa, four types of lemonade and imported Nepali teas.